-3. Prop artwork against the wall for a relaxed finish
+12. Prop artwork against the wall for a relaxed finish

 If you like the idea of a gallery wall, but not the idea of hammering tons of tiny pins into the wall (renters, am I right?), prop and layer large prints against the wall.
-Opting for prints in tones that match your white living room scheme creates understated interest, though a pop of colour can make a nice addition, too.
+Opting for prints in tones that match your white living room scheme creates understated interest, though a pop of color can make a nice addition, too.

-4. Introduce pattern and metallics for a luxurious finish
+13. Introduce pattern and metallics for a luxurious finish

 If you want white living room ideas with a slightly more luxurious feel, introducing more texture through patterned wallpaper into your scheme is the way to go.
-Combining a monotone wallpaper with shimmering metallic lighting and rich colours in the rug is a great start.
+Combining a monotone wallpaper with shimmering metallic lighting and rich colors in the rug is a great start.
 Add in soft green velvet upholstery and a wooden floor for a richer, warmer finish.

-5. Go for a wooden floor in a white living room
+14. Go for a wooden floor in a white living room

 The darker the tones of the wood, the more formal or traditional your room will feel – but in a north-facing room it may feel cold; the lighter the wood, the more laid back and Scandi-looking it will be – although you may want to tone it down a little in a bright, south-facing room; the more honey-toned the wood, the warmer the room will feel, perfect in a room that only gets cool, north- or east-facing light.

-6. Accessorise a white living room for a Scandi look
+15. Accessorise a white living room for a Scandi look

 If you're looking for a slightly edgier take on a white living room, consider pairing with black accessories to achieve a modern, Scandi look.
 Slouchy, inky velvet sofas, statement wall art and standout light fittings make stylish additions.
 Style with house plants to soften the stark contrasts of a monochrome scheme.

-7. Opt for wood and wicker in a boho-inspired space
+16. Opt for wood and wicker in a boho-inspired space

 If your style is more boho-inspired, choosing furniture and home accessories in wood, wicker and other natural materials is the easiest way to achieve the desired outcome.

 We also love combining industrial and boho styles to create a striking scheme.
-Pairing a low slung sofa with reclaimed furniture is the easiest way to achieve this look.
+Pairing a low-slung sofa with reclaimed furniture is the easiest way to achieve this look.
 White walls and wood floors make the perfect backdrop.
-Add a neutral toned, patterned rug for added interest.
+Add a neutral-toned, patterned rug for added interest.

-9. Make the most of natural light with lighter curtains
+18. Make the most of natural light with lighter curtains

-An easy way to maximise light is opting for curtains in natural tones that don't overwhelm the space, and can be pulled right back beyond the window frame so that they don't dramatically block out light when drawn.
+An easy way to maximize light is opting for curtains in natural tones that don't overwhelm the space, and can be pulled right back beyond the window frame so that they don't dramatically block out light when drawn.
 Incorporating mirrors into a scheme is another option for making a space feel lighter and brighter.

-10. Pick out white shutters for a streamlined look
+19. Pick out white shutters for a streamlined look

-Read our guide to choosing shutters for more specialist advice.
+- Read our guide to choosing shutters for more specialist advice.

-11. Experiment with statement lighting
+20. Experiment with statement lighting

 Statement lighting – or light fittings arranged in grouping of pretty pieces (see below) – is a stylish way to create a focal point in a white living room that's still subtle, understated and doesn't overwhelm a space.

-For more stylish lighting ideas for living rooms, take a look at our feature.
+- For more stylish lighting ideas for living rooms, take a look at our feature.

 If you live in a period property, consider how to draw attention to distinct and stylish architectural features that really enhance a white living room.
 We love how a display of artworks and finds make a focal point of this original fireplace; the just off-white chimney breast wall and warm-toned upholstery make for an inviting space, too.

-13. Incorporate pink into your white living room
+22. Incorporate pink into your white living room

 Using upholstery to give a white living room a totally new look and to incorporate the trend for pink is one way to go.
 Of course, you needn't go as far as this with your room – a scattering of smoky pink cushions on a pale grey sofa; a single throw on a neutral-toned chair or even a pile of books with pink spines piled on a coffee table will do the trick.

-15. Create a warm focal point with a stove
+23. Create a warm focal point with a stove

 Just because your interior taste is stripped back and simple, it doesn't mean it can't be warm and welcoming.

-We love the idea of including a statement wood burning stove in a simple white living room scheme, creating a stunning focal point that commands attention.
-Browse our pick of the best wood burning and multi-fuel stoves.
+We love the idea of including a statement wood-burning stove in a simple white living room scheme, creating a stunning focal point that commands attention.
+Browse our pick of the best wood-burning and multi-fuel stoves.

-16. Break up a white scheme with coloured accents
+24. Break up a white scheme with coloured accents

-Incorporating colour is the easiest way to break up an all white scheme and creates a space with greater depth and interest.
+Incorporating color is the easiest way to break up an all white scheme and creates a space with greater depth and interest.
 We love the pairing of this white living room with bold blue accents in the shelving and artwork on the walls.

-17. Furnish a small white living room to enhance space
+25. Furnish a small white living room to enhance space

-Looking for more small living room design ideas?
+- Looking for more small living room design ideas?
 Check out our gallery.

-18. Mix white and deep green for a fresh look
+26. Mix white and deep green for a fresh look